HaySsor/HaySsor/README.md

 ## I did today

-Learn about Router in vue, nest routing and dynamic import
+Learn about Router in vue, nest routing and dynamic import login page

 ## Tech
 technology that I know or intend to learn